 Have you been:

-- wondering if your water is safe,
+- wondering if your tap water is safe to drink,

 These are questions that I pondered literally for years.
 I wish that I'd done what we finally did years ago, but then again, hindsight is 20/20, right?
-And we’d made other positive changes for our health along the way.

 At some point in the future I will write a post on my top recommendations for a healthy diet.
 However, I will say now that at the top of that list, if not the top of list will be —